 Warpwire provides secure media delivery solutions to its clients, and it was delighted to dive into solving the challenges of secure delivery for video at a large university.
 Warpwire already had been using NGINX, the world’s most popular open source web server for high‑traffic websites, as a reverse proxy and for core app delivery.
-Their positive experience with NGINX made the Warpwire team look to NGINX Plus as the solution to the streaming media project.
+Their positive experience with NGINX made the Warpwire team look to NGINX Plus as the solution for the streaming‑media project.

-“We had experimented with several other video‑streaming servers,” says Monte D. Evans, chief technology officer for Warpwire.
+“We had experimented with several other video‑streaming servers,” says Monte D. Evans, Chief Technology Officer at Warpwire.
 “But they didn’t scale.
 They couldn’t handle massive volumes of throughput.
 Or they weren’t reliable.
 Most needed extensive customization and lots of tuning to maintain.
 We had lots of late‑night worry sessions with them.”

 Warpwire uses NGINX Plus for caching media assets and images, segmenting video for delivery, and establishing limited access and expiration dates.
-NGINX Plus also integrated easily with Warpwire’s existing NGINX implementation so that the Warpwire team didn’t have to learn a completely new platform.
-When Warpwire recommended NGINX Plus to the university as an integral part of its solution for streaming video delivery, they readily agreed.
+NGINX Plus also integrated easily with Warpwire’s existing deployment of open source NGINX so that the Warpwire team didn’t have to learn a completely new platform.
+When Warpwire recommended NGINX Plus to the university as an integral part of its solution for streaming‑video delivery, they readily agreed.

 “NGINX Plus reduced the amount of work involved in packaging assets to be delivered easily, and streamlined communication between all components in our microservices architecture,” says Evans.
 “It makes it very easy to deliver video to iPhones and other devices, with no throughput or concurrency problems.”

 Warpwire’s solution meets the university’s requirement for secure video streaming.
 Warpwire secures video assets behind single sign‑on, which automatically assigns and enforces roles and permissions, and uses NGINX Plus to securely deliver the assets.
-NGINX Plus’ Secure Link Module ensures that only authorized users view content – and it can set time limits and expiration dates on content availability.
+NGINX Plus’s Secure Link module ensures that only authorized users view content – and it can set time limits and expiration dates on content availability.